dfinity/motoko/design/IDL.md

 That is, outbound message results can only be replaced with a subtype (more fields) in an upgrade, while inbound message parameters can only be replaced with a supertype (fewer fields).
 This corresponds to the notions of co-variance and contra-variance in type systems.

-Subtyping replies recursively to the types of the fields themselves.
+Subtyping applies recursively to the types of the fields themselves.
 Moreover, the directions get *inverted* for inbound function and actor references, in compliance with standard rules.

-To make these constraints as flexible as possible, two special rules apply:
+To make these constraints as flexible as possible, a special rules applies to `in` records:

-* An absent record field is considered equivalent to a present field with value `null`.
-Moreover, a record field of type `null` is a subtype of a field with type `opt <datatype>`.
-That way,

-  - in an outbound record, a field of option (or null) type can also be removed in an upgrade, in which case the client will read it as if its value was null;
-  - in an inbound record, a field of option (or null) type can also be added, in which case the service will read it as if its value was null.
+* An absent field in an `in` record is considered equivalent to a present field with value `null`.
+That way, a field of option (or null) type can also be added, in which case the service will read it as if its value was null if the client did not provide it.

 Future extensions: defaults, including for variants?